fleetdm/fleet/docs/development/testing.md

 #### Testing email using MailHog

-To intercept sent emails while running a Kolide development environment, make sure that you've set the SMTP address to `<docker host ip>:1025` and leave the username and password blank.
+To intercept sent emails while running a Fleet development environment, make sure that you've set the SMTP address to `<docker host ip>:1025` and leave the username and password blank.
 Then, visit `<docker host ip>:8025` in a web browser to view the [MailHog](https://github.com/mailhog/MailHog) UI.

 For example, if docker is running natively on your `localhost`, then your mail settings should look something like: